Kelsang-Sherpa/esp32-traffic-light-controller/README.md

 1. The microcontroller initializes the system and configures GPIO pins for LED outputs and pushbutton input.

-2. The embedded firmware executes a finite state machine (FSM) to control the traffic signal sequence.

-3. The Red LED activates to indicate stop.
+2. The Red LED activates to indicate stop.

-4. The system transitions to the Green LED to allow traffic movement.
+3. The system transitions to the Green LED to allow traffic movement.

-5. The Yellow LED activates briefly as a transition warning.
+4. The Yellow LED activates briefly as a transition warning.

-6. The sequence repeats continuously to simulate real traffic signal behavior.
+5. The sequence repeats continuously to simulate real traffic signal behavior.

 ## Embedded Firmware Example